digitalocean/digitalocean-cloud-controller-manager/e2e/README.md

 `e2e.sh` invokes the end-to-end tests which in turn invoke `setup_cluster.sh` and `destroy_cluster.sh` to create clusters before the test executes and tears them down again on completion of a test, respectively.
 The scripts may also be called manually, which then needs the `KOPS_STATE_STORE` environment variable to be set explicitly and point to the Spaces bucket name as in `do://myuniquespace`.

 `e2e.sh` reads the `E2E_RUN_FILTER` environment variable and passes any non-empty content to `go test`'s `-run` flag to filter for specific tests.

+## resource cleanup

+The end-to-end tests clean up resources used on the DigitalOcean cloud after themselves on completion (either successful or erroneous).
+In the case that teardown does not complete for whatever reason (say, because of a crash of the tests or resources being in an irreparable state), the `cleanup-resources.sh` script can be used to remove the resources explicitly.

+See the script's header for details.